-You must recruit all the members of your dissertation committee and have it formally appointed by the Graduate School, typically within one month after advancement, but at least six months before completion of the dissertation and oral defense.
-The ENVS GPC handles formal appointment of the dissertation committee.
+You must typically recruit all of the members of your dissertation committee, and have the committee formally appointed by the Division of Graduate Studies, within one month after advancement, but at least six months before completion of the dissertation and oral defense.
+The Graduate Support Team handles formal appointment of the dissertation committee.